Automating code quality assurance#

 Automate tests to reduce risk of errors#

-“Surely this could be automated too?”
+“Surely I can automate this too?”

 Commit small changes often#